-All our work through the Pupil Premium is aimed at accelerating progress, moving children to at least age related expectations (2b at the end of Key Stage 1, 4b at the end of Key Stage 2) and/or children making at least two levels progress from the end of Key Stage 1 to the end of Key Stage 2.
+All our work through the Pupil Premium is aimed at accelerating progress, moving children to at least age related expectations at the end of Key Stage 1 and at the end of Key Stage and/or children making at least in line with national from the end of Key Stage 1 to the end of Key Stage 2.
 This will be in English (reading, writing) and mathematics.

-Pupil Premium resources may also be used to target able children on Free School Meals to achieve level 3 at the end of Key Stage 1 or level 5 or 6 at the end of Key Stage 2.
+Pupil Premium resources may also be used to target able children on Free School Meals to achieve greater depth at the end of Key Stage 1 and at the end of Key Stage 2.